 - 9 vital lessons one indie broker learned on her journey

 - Top indie brokers share how they’ve navigated 2020’s unrest

 Inman asked numerous brokers for this story how they recruit agents, and most of them said they don’t recruit at all.

 Or rather, they don’t actively hunt down agents and make them big offers.

 “We’re not blanketing the stratosphere out there and offering them money,” Michael Hickman, president and CEO of Southern California’s Seven Gables Real Estate, told Inman.

-Still, Hickman’s brokerage has grown to include roughly 450 agents — the largest of those included in this piece — and most of the brokers Inman contacted have seen their ranks swell at least somewhat over time as well.
+Still, Hickman’s brokerage has grown to include roughly 450 agents — the largest of the companies included in this handbook — and many of the brokers Inman contacted have seen their ranks swell at least somewhat over time as well.